 Learn more about this EDC-5 Innovation.

 Before EDC-5 began, NJ had integrated several weather-responsive management strategies:

 NJDOT Awarded Their First Accelerated Innovation Deployment (AID) Grant from FHWA.
 The award supports a weather savvy roads pilot program, installing video camera dashboards and sensors onto NJDOT maintenance trucks and safety service patrol vehicles to collect streaming video and weather / pavement information to support road weather management throughout the state.
 The project has been authorized, with a contract awarded to New Jersey Institute of Technology (NJIT).
 NJDOT and NJIT staff are working together to coordinate details, including identifying and inspecting vehicles for possible placement of equipment.

 Participated in FHWA's Road Weather Management Capability Maturity Framework program.
 The program assisted NJDOT staff to assess current capabilities with respect to road weather management.

-Building from a Capability Maturity Model workshop held in the spring of 2019, develop consensus for agency improvements, identify priorities, and implement strategies to foster continuous improvements in the road weather management programs regarding business process, systems and technology, and collaboration of maintenance and traffic operations personnel.
+Building from a Capability Maturity Model workshop held in the spring of 2019, NJDOT seeks to develop consensus for agency improvements, identify priorities, and implement strategies to foster continuous improvements in the road weather management programs regarding business process, systems and technology, and collaboration of maintenance and traffic operations personnel.